ryanmanny/Groggle/README.md

 Slowly turning into an all-in-one Boggle utility

 # TODO
-- Find new allowed Boggle words list (Alternatively, remove crummy words like roman numerals and words with apostrophes)
+- Find new allowed Boggle words list (or remove crummy words like roman numerals and words with apostrophes)
 - Add actual game functionality
 - Add rules
 - Input custom boards